Sicilian caper and aubergine stew – Caponata

 4. When it feels ready, turn off the heat and add the lemon juice.
 Taste before deciding if you need to add salt; salt from the olives and capers may be enough.

 5. Serve with a wholegrain rice, couscous or – push the nightshade boat out – seasonal potatoes, and french or runner beans.
-Great to have as a starter a leafy salad with bitter leaves such as rocket or radicchio to stimulate digestion and liver function, as they do in Italy.
+Great to have a starter of leafy salad with bitter leaves such as rocket or radicchio to stimulate digestion and liver function, as they do in Italy.
 It will help you process the nightshade compounds.